sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ### The market clearing problem from the perspective of the market operator

 Let's start with a simple market clearing problem.
 The market-clearing problem is relevant to a pool-like market.
-We start by formulating te market clearing problem  from the perspective of the market operator, which aims at maximizing social welfare.
+We start by formulating the market clearing problem  from the perspective of the market operator, which aims at maximizing social welfare.
 The optimisation problem is considered under given price-quantity pairs of supply and demand agents, $(P_i^s, Q_i^s), (P_j^d, Q_j^d)$.
 The optimisation problem is formulated as :

 ```{math}
 :label: market_clearing